theideasaler/calendar_date_picker2/README.md

 | selectedDayTextStyle | TextStyle? | Custom text style for selected calendar day text |
 | selectedDayHighlightColor | Color? | The highlight color selected day |

-### In addition to the configurations above, CalendarDatePicker2WithActionButtonsConfig has 6 extra configs
+### In addition to the configurations above, CalendarDatePicker2WithActionButtonsConfig has 6 extra options
 | Option | Type | Description |
 |---|---|---|
 | gapBetweenCalendarAndButtons | double? | The gap between calendar and action buttons |